webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Blazes-with-Radiance.md

 ---
 aliases:
-  - Blazes with Radiance
+- "Blazes with Radiance"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Environment-Manipulation
-title: Blazes with Radiance
-collection: Foci
-kind: Compendium
 ---

 ## Blazes with Radiance
 You can create light, sculpt it, bend it away from you, or gather it to use as a weapon.